isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 #### **Title of Genealogy (Pu Ming 谱名)**

-In traditional practice, the title of a <i>jiapu</i> was important as it indicated which clan the records belonged to.
+In traditional practice, the title of <i>jiapu</i> was important as it indicated which clan the records belonged to.
 It was common for the title to be made up of a combination of the name of the settlement area, surname, name of the ancestral temple, district-names, name of first migrant ancestor, and even the number of revisions done to the <i>jiapu</i>.[^3]

 <div style="background-color: white;">
 <br/>